10 – Sammy Hagar and Circle

 An authentic old-school style blues version done by the great Clarence (Gatemouth) Brown.
 Almost all the cover versions of Led Zeppelin’s “Rock and Roll,” stay true to the original arrangement and style of the song.
 This version goes back home, What goes around comes around.

 # 8 – Jason Bonham, Motley Crew,and Skid Row

 This one is just pure entertainment.
 It’s the 1980s, and it looks and sounds just like the era of big hair and glam.
 Jason Bonham on drums playing Led Zeppelin is as close as you can get.

 # 7 – Lita Ford

 How can you not love Lita Ford.
 Lita is Rock and Roll.
 The former Runaways guitarist does a real nice job keeping it simple and pure.
-Lita Ford’s pitch perfect vocals and raucous guitar playing makes this one an easy pick.
+Lita Ford’s perfect raw rock and roll vocals and raucous guitar playing make this one an easy pick.